 Investigations by the MyCC

-The MyCC may conduct any investigation, on its own accord, as it thinks expedient where it has reason to suspect that any enterprise has infringed or is infringing any prohibition under the Act.
+The MyCC may conduct any investigation on its own accord as it thinks expedient, where it has reason to suspect that any enterprise has infringed or is infringing any prohibition under the Act.
 The minister charged with the responsibility for domestic trade and consumer affairs also has powers to direct the MyCC to investigate any suspected infringement.
 The MyCC may also conduct an investigation when it receives a complaint from a person or information from a participant in a cartel seeking benefits under the leniency regime.
 If the MyCC decides not to investigate a complaint, it must inform the complainant of the decision and the reasons for the decision.

-The MyCC has a wide discretion on how it collects evidence and may direct a person to give the MyCC access to his books, records, accounts and computerised data.
+The MyCC has wide discretion on how it collects evidence and may direct a person to give the MyCC access to his books, records, accounts and computerised data.
 However, these powers are subject to lawyer–client privilege and may, at the request of the person disclosing, be protected by confidentiality.
-As anti-competitive conduct is not a crime, there is no privilege against self-incrimination.
+As anticompetitive conduct is not a crime, there is no privilege against self-incrimination.

 The MyCC may, by written notice, require any person (not only those suspected of being in a cartel but also third parties) whom the MyCC believes to be acquainted with the facts and circumstances of the case to produce relevant information or documents.
 The MyCC may also require the person to provide a written explanation of such information or document.
 Where the person is not in custody of the document, he must, to the best of his knowledge and belief, identify the last person who had custody of the document and state where the document may be found.
 A person required to provide information has a responsibility to ensure that the information is true, accurate and complete, and such person must provide a declaration that he or she is not aware of any other information that would make the information untrue or misleading.

-The MyCC may search premises with a warrant issued by a magistrate, where there is reasonable cause to believe that the premises has been used for infringing the Act or there is relevant evidence of such infringement on the premises.
+The MyCC may search premises with a warrant issued by a magistrate, where there is reasonable cause to believe that the premises have been used for infringing the Act or there is relevant evidence of such infringement on the premises.
 The warrant may authorise the MyCC officer named on the warrant to enter the premises at any time by day or night, and by force, if necessary.
 During such searches, the MyCC officers may seize any record, book, account, document, computerised data or other evidence of infringement.

 The powers extend to the search of persons on the premises and there is no distinction in the powers for business or residential premises.
 Where it is impractical to seize the evidence, the MyCC may seal the evidence to safeguard it.
 Attempts to break or tamper with the seal constitute an offence.